Easy To Make Thanksgiving Placemat From A Throw

 So, the primary reason most of us use placemats is more decorative!
 Oh, Yay!
 I love decorative!
 And this Thanksgiving placemat is quite decorative!

-A placemat often reinforces your color palette and I’m all about color palette!
+A placemat often reinforces your color palette and I’m all about color palettes!

 Placemats add color and texture and style to a table!